rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 ### Static Pods

-the kubelet relies on the kuberneties controlplane to coordinate activities on a node, but what if there was no control plane to instruct the kubelet on what to do?
+the kubelet relies on the kubernetes controlplane to coordinate activities on a node, but what if there was no control plane to instruct the kubelet on what to do?

 a kubelet can manage a node independant of the master/controlplane